Tax

 • The tax is no more than £100

-It might not come as a surprise that non residents are liable for UK Capital Gains Tax too.
-If you dispose of your property i.e. by selling, swapping or in some cases giving it away you are usually going to be liable for capital gains tax.
+It might not come as a surprise that non residents are liable for Capital Gains Tax (CGT) on UK property sales too too.
+If you dispose of your property i.e. by selling, swapping or in some cases giving it away you are usually going to be liable for CGT.

-After all, the very fact you are a non resident usually indicates the property isn’t your main home.
+After all, the very fact you don’t live in the UK usually indicates the property isn’t your main home.
 (In some situations it could be, and if that was the case you should be able to avoid this tax).

 Any non residents out there sold a property recently?